smartcommunitylab/AAC-Org/connectors/nificonnector/README.md

 `keytool -import -keystore C:\certs\truststore.jks -file C:\certs\myCA.der -alias myCA`

 #### 2.2 Configuring NiFi to use the new truststore
 Open the `nifi.properties` file (it can be found inside the `conf` subfolder of your NiFi installation) and edit the following fields.
 In newer NiFi versions, the `needClientAuth` field may not be present, in which case you can omit it.
+The password for the `truststorePasswd` field is the one you chose in [2.1](#21-creating-the-truststore).

 `nifi.security.truststore=C:/certs/truststore.jks`\
 `nifi.security.truststoreType=JKS`\
 `nifi.security.truststorePasswd=MyTruststorePassword`\